- Flash Drives

 Is it possible to recover important files from a corrupt flash drive?

-Yes, it is 100% possible to recover files from a corrupted flash drive.
+Yes, it is 100% possible to recover files from a corrupted USB.
 The most important thing you can do if you discover that you have a corrupted USB flash drive is to stop using the device immediately.
 This gives you the best chance of successfully recovering the missing data from the device.
 Continued use of the drive exposes it to further corruption or overwriting the data that you intended to recover.
 Shut it down if you want your files back.

 Data loss can strike at any time.
 It’s never a pleasant experience and can be devastating depending on what kind of data is lost.
 You may have just lost the only videos of your child’s first steps or some files that contain other irreplaceable memories.
 If you use portable storage devices, the time may come when you have to retrieve files from a corrupted flash drive.
 Remain calm and you have a good chance of successfully restoring the lost data.

 How to Recover a Corrupted USB Flash Drive